postcss/postcss/docs/syntax.md

 [Tokenizer]: https://github.com/postcss/postcss/blob/master/lib/tokenize.es6
 [Parser]:    https://github.com/postcss/postcss/blob/master/lib/parser.es6

-### Perfomance
+### Performance

 Parsing input is a longest task in CSS usual processor.
 So it is very important to have fast parser.

-The main rule of optimization: there is no perfomance without benchmark.
+The main rule of optimization: there is no performance without benchmark.
-You can look at [PostCSS benchmakrs] as example.
+You can look at [PostCSS benchmarks] as example.

-If we will look deeper, tokenize step will be a longest part of parsing.
+If we will look deeper, the tokenize step will be a longest part of parsing.
-So you should focus only on tokenizer perfomance.
-Other parts could be well written maiintable code.
+So you should focus only on tokenizer performance.
+Other parts could be well written maintainable code.

 Unfortunately, classes, functions and high level structures can slow down your tokenizer.
 Be ready to write dirty code with code repeating.